 A hardware purchase is one of the most critical investments an IT company can make.
 Therefore, it’s crucial for money to be invested wisely in hardware equipment that will offer the best possible performance for many years to come.

-That said, you can save money when you buy older equipment, but buyers should know the difference between used and refurbished items — and how those are distinguished from other sales categories like new, factory sealed and remanufactured — before making a purchase.
+That said, you can save money when you buy older equipment, but buyers should know the difference between used and authorized refurbished items — and how those are distinguished from other sales categories like new, factory sealed and remanufactured — before making a purchase.

 Different Categories of Hardware Purchases